 AccessPlus allows you to register for classes, view your university bill, and access other ISU services.
 Create your AccessPlus account by using your University ID as your Login ID and as your initial password, use your birth month and day in a four digit format.
 For example, if you were born May 10, your initial password would be 0510.
 You can log on to AccessPlus using your UID, Social Security Number, or Confirmation Number and a password that you have established.

-Through AccessPlus you can conduct many employee transactions or obtain personal information through the Student tab on AccessPlus.
+Through AccessPlus you can conduct many employee transactions or obtain personal information under the Student tab.
 See Self Service Through AccessPlus for more information.

 Any questions or problems with AccessPlus, contact the IT Solution Center.
 They can reset your password over the phone and grant you access.

-ISU now uses a two-step sign in process known as Okta.
-Why is it important that you know this?
-So that you do not think that it is a phishing scam.
+Okta is a two-step sign in process used by ISU.
 One of the nice things about Okta is that it creates a nice dashboard with ISU services that you might commonly use, like AccessPlus, Canvas and CyBox, to name a few, or your free Wall Street Journal subscription (did you know you get a free subscription through ISU)?